r4gus/snorlax/README.md

 * Find a document based on _selectors_ by using the `find` function
 * Read a specific document by using the `read` function
 * Update a existing document by using the `update` function
+* Delete a existing document by using the `delete` function

 Check out the [examples](examples) folder for an overfiew on how to use the library.